msa-em/nanocartography/01_introduction.md

-microscopy due to a wider field of materials being analyzed, an increasing amount of analytical techniques being developed, higher capital costs associated with purchasing newer instrumentation, and decreased sources of funding (Maia Chagas, 2018).
+microscopy due to a wider field of materials being analyzed, an increasing amount of analytical techniques being developed, higher capital costs associated with purchasing newer instrumentation, and decreased sources of funding {cite:p}`maia2018haves`.
 Current generation spectrometers can be as costly as the base microscope itself.
-With the revolution of aberration correction advancing resolution to the picometer scale (Yankovich et al., 2014), the inclusion of a corrector, whether image or probe, has increasingly commonplace on all new purchases.
+With the revolution of aberration correction advancing resolution to the picometer scale {cite:p}`yankovich2014picometre`, the inclusion of a corrector, whether image or probe, has increasingly commonplace on all new purchases.
 This increased technology has added to the steep costs of doing innovative microscopy.
 These factors have made it such that each